Stuycs-K/final-project-3-wangk-liud/PRESENTATION.md

 * keywords associated with them

 Note that any information that you leave blank will not be reflected in the final wordlist.

-After providing this info, CUPP will generate a wordlist geared towards the  information you provided.

-In interactive mode in CUPP, you cannot edit the cupp.cfg file in the CLI.
-Instead, you will have to use a text editor.
-However, we have made a web form where you can input the user's data and also edit the config file.

 # Demo
 Are there any volunteers willing to fork up their personal data?